12 Things You Need to Know About Your Nest Thermostat

 • Locate the Settings icon.

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
 According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-Recharge it with the USB cord that comes included.
+It can be recharged using a USB charger that comes with the Nest.

 4. Shutting Off a Nest Thermostat

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 • You can also go to Mode from the main menu and select Off.